emma-s-marie/data422-group-project/project-diary.md

 ## 10/10/2023

-Emma continued working on the R Shiny app and finished the first prototype to be shown to the other members during the next meeting.
+Emma continued working on the R Shiny app and finished the first prototype.

 ## 11/10/2023
 - Levo finished the introduction part of the report.
 - Jacci finished part of the data wrangling and challenge section in the report.
+- Emma upload the R Shiny app on the repository.

 ## 12/10/2023
 - Sarah started writing the Technique Employed and continued the Data Wrangling section in the report.

+## 13/10/23
+- Emma edited the repository ReadMe file.
+- Emma edited the report, wrote some comments/suggestions, and wrote parts of the Data Wrangling and Challenges section in the report.